gristlabs/grist-help/help/glossary.md

 The order in which rows of a table are shown is called the sort order.
 An example of changing the sort order of a table is given in the [CRM tutorial](lightweight-crm.md#to-do-tasks-for-contacts).

-## Table

-Data is stored in tables.
-Tables have named [columns](col-types.md), and a sequence of rows containing values for those columns.
-Every row has a numeric id (available as `$id` in formulas) that is unique within that table.

 ## User Menu